Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Examples

 {\textbf{Estimating the relevant time scale $\tau$}}.
 Based on the strength of the bond angle and the largest parameter in the torsion potential, the contribution from the bond and bond angle part will be quickly relaxed and the scale of separation is approximately a factor of 20, which is not very large, both in absolute terms and when compared to the other examples we considered.
 It is therefore necessary to perform multiple rounds of refinement to ensure the initial condition is close enough to \IM.
 Initially, we use the time window $[\tau_{\min{}}, \tau_{\max{}}]=[\num{4e-5}, \num{5e-5}]$ to learn the parameters in each landmark and proceeds with rounds of refinement until the relative differences of estimated parameters within 5\% (this resulted in no more than $10$ rounds), as discussed in \cref{s:ATLASconstruction}.
 In \cref{f:butane}, both $\tr(\hat{C}_t^l)$ and $\|\hat{\mm}_t^l\|$ reach the linear regime at $t=\num{5e-6}$, as well as the fourth and sixth coordinates of $\hat{\mm}_t^l$, which are TICA coordinates.
 We thus ran a last round of refinement with the true training interval $[\num{1e-5}, \num{1.5e-5}]$ and $\tau=\num{1e-5}$.

 {\textbf{Estimating dimension and tangent spaces of \SMmth, and direction of the fast modes}}.
-We report in \cref{f:butane} the behavior of the singular values of $\hat C_\tau^l$, $\hat\Gamma^l$ and $\hat\Lambda^l$ at one landmark in descending order.
-In this example, the dominant singular vector of covariance matrix $\hat{C}_t^l$ matches with the one of the diffusivity matrix $\hat{\Lambda}^l$ and the first dominant singular vector of covariance matrix $\hat{\Gamma}^l$ is almost orthogonal with the slow direction.
-There are 5 dominant singular values for the covariance matrix $\hat{\Gamma}^l$, then it shows the fast variable has 5 dimensions.
+We report in \cref{f:butane} the behavior of the singular values of $\hat C_\tau^l$, $\hat\Gamma^l_{D-d}$ and $\LambdaldN$ at one landmark in descending order.
+In this example, the dominant singular vector of covariance matrix $\hat{C}_t^l$ matches with the one of the diffusivity matrix $\LambdaldN$ and the first dominant singular vector of covariance matrix $\hat{\Gamma}^l_{D-d}$ is almost orthogonal with the slow direction.
+There are 5 dominant singular values for the covariance matrix $\hat{\Gamma}^l_{D-d}$, then it shows the fast variable has 5 dimensions.
 Similar to the oscillating half-moon example, the part of \SM{} that these data cloud covers clearly shows the nonlinear effect.
-Therefore, $\tau$ is chosen from the lower bound of the training interval and the special procedure to modify the landmark during the last round of refinement is necessary.
+Therefore, $\tau$ is chosen from the lower bound of the training interval and the special procedure to modify the landmark during the last round of refinement is necessary. {On average, it requires 77 charts to fully describe the invariant manifold. }

 {\textbf{Identifying metastable states, and estimation of large-time properties of the process}}.
 From the top six eigenvalues of the transition matrix of a Markov state model constructed from ATLAS, we observe a significant gap between the third and fourth eigenvalues, correctly indicating that the system has three metastable states.
 As in the half-moon example, we express the metastable states in the latent (dihedral, in this case) angle $\phi$: trans:=$\{\phi\in(-\frac{\pi}{3}, \frac{\pi}{3})\}$, top-cis:=$\{\phi\in(\frac{\pi}{3},\pi)\}$ and bot-cis:=$\{\phi\in(-\pi, -\frac{\pi}{3})\}$.
 We simulate trajectories of time $\num{5e2}$ with the original simulator and with the ATLAS simulator, and from those we plot both invariant distributions in the dihedral angle $\phi$.
 The standard bin width is $\sigma\sqrt{\tau}= 0.07$ and we use it for the plot and calculation of the difference of two distributions.
 The $L^1$-norm of the difference of two approximated densities is $ 0.060\pm 0.013$ and $L^2$-norm of the difference is $0.013\pm0.003$.